 - physical actions

 Apple was the first computer company to design an operating system using direct manipulation in the desk top.
 Direct manipulation and navigational interactions have a lot of benefits.
-They are easy to learn, easy to recall, tend to have less little error, give immediate feedback, and produce less user anxiety.
+They are easy to learn, easy to recall, tend to have less error, give immediate feedback, and produce less user anxiety.
 But they have several disadvantages: the interactions are slower and the user may believe that the interaction is more than it really is.
 Poor metaphors such as moving the icon of a floppy to eject the floppy can confuse the user.

-Explorative and Browsing Interactions
+Exploring and Browsing Interactions

 Passive Instrumental Interactions

 Passive instrumental interactions are similar to instruments, for example the speedometer in an auto dashboard.
 They can provide feedback to users’ actions or movements, such as a GPS interface.
 The can also provide information to changes in the environment such as a light meter or an image in a viewfinder.
-Smart phones are frequently used as instruments and make use of passive instrumental interactions.
+Smart phones frequently used as instruments and make use of passive instrumental interactions.

 Passive Informative Interactions